Naked-Cat-Plugins/Maximum-Quantity-for-WooCommerce-Shops/readme.txt

 **Install and Activate**

 1. In your WordPress dashboard, go to Plugins –> Add New.
-2. Search for "Maximum Quantity for WooCommerce Shops" to find the plugin.
+2. Search for “Maximum Quantity for WooCommerce Shops” to find the plugin.
-3. When you see "Maximum Quantity for WooCommerce Shops", click "Install Now" to install the plugin.
+3. When you see “Maximum Quantity for WooCommerce Shops”, click “Install Now” to install the plugin.
-4. Click "Activate" to activate the plugin.
+4. Click “Activate” to activate the plugin.

 **Configuration**

 The plugin only has 2 settings.
 You can use these settings in a variety of ways to accomplish the unique goals of your store.
 See the documentation for specific ways to use these settings:

 1. To set a global limit to affect all products, go to WooCommerce -> Settings -> Products tab.
-Click "Inventory".
-Scroll down to "Maximum Quantity Limit Per Product".
+Click “Inventory”.
+Scroll down to “Maximum Quantity Limit Per Product”.
 Set your desired limit there.
-2. To set an individual product limit for a single product, go the product’s own "Edit product" page.
-Scroll down to the "Product Data" box.
+2. To set an individual product limit for a single product, go the product’s own “Edit product” page.
+Scroll down to the “Product Data” box.
 Click on the Inventory tab.
-There, you’ll see the setting called "Max Quantity Per Order" where you can set your desired max limit for that product.
+There, you’ll see the setting called “Max Quantity Per Order” where you can set your desired max limit for that product.

 == Frequently Asked Questions ==